Laboratory animal research is indispensable to the discovery and development of innovative medicines that treat and prevent disease.

 Our company is dedicated to the ethical and responsible treatment of all animals used in the development of medicines and vaccines.
 Decisions regarding animal care, use and welfare are made by balancing scientific knowledge and regulatory requirements with consideration of ethical and societal values.

-“To promote our commitment we subscribe to the “3 Rs”—replacement, reduction and refinement—for animal-based research.”
+To promote our commitment, we subscribe to the 3 Rs—replacement, reduction and refinement—for animal-based research.

 The care and use of laboratory animals in biomedical research is highly regulated.
-In general, the regulations govern housing, feeding, veterinary care and research project review by the The Institutional Animal Care and Use Committee (IACUC)/Ethical Review Committee (ERC) as well as unannounced government inspections.
-Our animal facilities are staffed with veterinarians and professional animal care technicians trained and certified as research-animal experts.
+In general, the regulations govern housing, feeding, veterinary care and research project review conducted by the Institutional Animal Care and Use Committee (IACUC)/Ethical Review Committee (ERC), as well as unannounced government inspections.
+Our animal facilities are staffed with veterinarians and animal care technicians trained and certified as research animal experts.
+In our research laboratories, 96 percent of the research animals are rodents.

-Global policies and guidelines governing appropriate animal research practices are in place and kept up to date.
-These standards for the care and use of animals in studies meet or exceed applicable local, national and international laws and regulations.
-U.S. regulations and annual inspection results can be found at www.aphis.usda.gov/animal welfare/index.shtml.
-As further evidence of our commitment to the highest level of animal care, our research sites voluntarily secure a third-party review and accreditation of our animal research programs and facilities by the Association for Assessment and Accreditation of Laboratory Animal Care International (AAALAC), an external, independent organization.
+As further evidence of our commitment to the highest level of animal care, our research sites voluntarily secure a third-party review and accreditation of our animal research programs and facilities by the Association for Assessment and Accreditation of Laboratory Animal Care International (AAALAC International), an external, independent organization.

 Our scientists whose work involves research animals are trained to perform the duties required.
 Training includes review of regulations and policies, instruction on how to search for animal research alternatives, explanation of the role of the IACUCs/ERCs and training on how to raise concerns about misconduct.
 Qualified veterinarians work with the scientific staff to consult on and assist with all animal-related research projects.
-Our company places high value on its animal welfare stewardship responsibility; violation of these policies is grounds for employee disciplinary action, up to and including dismissal.
+Our company places a high value on its animal welfare stewardship responsibility; violation of these policies is grounds for employee disciplinary action, up to and including dismissal.

-We also advocate for the development of best practices and dissemination of information by supporting and participating with nongovernmental organizations to foster a greater understanding of biomedical research, advancements in research-animal science and development of alternatives to animal use.
+We advocate for the development of best practices and dissemination of information by supporting and participating with nongovernmental organizations to foster a greater understanding of biomedical research, advancements in research-animal science and the development of alternatives to animal use.

 We are committed to the philosophy of using the best scientific methodologies and animal alternatives whenever possible or permissible by law.
-To promote this commitment we subscribe to the “3 Rs”—replacement, reduction and refinement—for animal-based research.
+To promote this commitment, we subscribe to the 3 Rs—replacement, reduction and refinement—for animal-based research.

-Replacement—using nonanimal systems or less-sentient species (for example, cell cultures, computer modeling, bacterial assays, and fly or worm models).
+Replacement—using nonanimal systems or less-sentient species (e.g., cell cultures, computer modeling, bacterial assays, and fly or worm models).
 Our scientists have access to specialized software that searches the scientific literature for viable alternatives to animal research.
 In addition, the company employs information specialists in our research library, trained by the Animal Welfare Information Center of the U.S. National Agricultural Library, to assist our scientists in identifying potential animal alternatives.
 We also have extensive in vitro expertise and investments, including an in vitro department that develops and utilizes nonanimal research methods (cell cultures) in the discovery and development of new medicines and therapies, and experts in computer modeling and simulation.